General enquiries: 0800 326 5559

 When a person feels suffocated by depressive black moods, erratic and uncontrolled thoughts or psychotic symptoms, they might be more likely to turn to drink as a way of coping with this experience.

-People with mental health problems are less likely to seek treatment due to the stigma attached to them, as well as the barriers associated with them.
+People with mental health problems are often less likely to seek treatment due to the stigma attached to them, as well as the barriers associated with each individual condition.
 Anxiety, for instance, might make a person too nervous to leave the house to go to appointments.

 Why do people drink?